Creating Healthy Habits After Weight Loss Surgery

 Skip the elevator, set a timer to get up and walk, and schedule regular exercise!
 You must begin to move more as part of your new healthy lifestyle!
 A smartwatch or fitbit will help a great deal with tracking movement.

 6) Consume Sufficient Protein

 When sitting down for your meals, EAT THE PROTEIN FIRST!
 Protein is vital to a healthy life, and it’s difficult to consume enough after weight-loss surgery.
 You may also need to supplement with protein shakes.
 Monitor your macros to get enough protein in your diet.

 7) Hold Yourself Accountable

 Your new life will not be easy.
 To establish healthy habits, you will need to hold yourself accountable.
 For some, an app on your smartphone will be enough.
-Having a program inform you of your calorie and macros for each day, making suggestions for the future is quite helpful.
+Having a program inform you of your calories and macros for each day and making suggestions for the future is quite helpful.
 For others, the connection to paper and pen is stronger and will require keeping a food and activity journal.
 Still, others will fare better through detailed journaling.
 Keeping a log of how you feel when you succeed and how it feels to fail will help keep you on the right path following weight-loss surgery.